 - College has “shiny objects.”
 It’s hard to focus on one task.
 Starting that Zoology paper seems b-o-r-i-n-g.
 Silence your phone, put in earbuds and give yourself a carrot: “After I have typed 300 words/finished this chapter, I will hangout with so-and-so for 20 minutes.”

 - Invest in a nice lap desk and kickstand for your computer/tablet.
 Dorm rooms are small and it gets old sitting at your desk.
 Lying on your bed to study is inevitable.

-- Get the advice out of your system before move-in day.
+- PARENTS: Get the advice out of your system before move-in day.
 Limit probing questions about studies, or calling professors.
 Your newly minted adult needs time to bob around in the sea and figure things out for him/herself.

 - Roomies can be tough.
 Be aware of your surroundings and sensitive to another person’s basic needs to sleep and study, even if he/she doesn’t reciprocate.

 - Sometimes rooming with a best friend from high school can be worse than playing the roommate lottery.
 Either way, go with the flow - it gets better sophomore year.
 Sometimes you do have to move out, though, so know when to make that change and just do it.

 - The coolest thing about college is the fresh start.
 Keep that in mind as you find friends and become known around school.